 Truncus arteriosus repair is major reconstructive heart surgery that requires experience, skill and training in the latest techniques.

-Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana with a network of remote diagnostic and treatment services.

 Children will need additional procedures as they grow.
 For instance, the new connection between the right ventricle and the pulmonary arteries doesn’t grow with the child and will need to be replaced.